As you manage your cryptocurrency business, you will encounter suspicious or unusual transactions. What do you do?

 SAR filing is critical to crypto MSBs and their ability to do business in compliance with federal regulations.
 If your SAR reporting is inadequate (or worse, if you’re not filing SARs at all), then you need to start taking it seriously and get a policy and procedures in place as soon as possible.

 Key Takeaways For SAR Reports

-FinCEN is watching cryptocurrency MSBs, so reduce your risk of being examined and getting into legal and financial trouble by ensuring your cryptocompliance is complete, current, and comprehensive.
+FinCEN is watching cryptocurrency MSBs, so reduce your risk of legal and financial trouble by ensuring your AML program is complete, current, and comprehensive.

 Monitoring and reporting of suspicious activities is a requirement for money services businesses.
 It really is that simple.
 As Title 31, Part 1022, Subpart B of the U.S. Code of Federal Regulations says, money services businesses must, “Provide education and/or training of appropriate personnel concerning their responsibilities under the program, including training in the detection of suspicious transactions.”

 In other words, it’s not enough to simply create a SAR policy and file it away.
 You need to train your team to follow it, test and update it periodically, and your BSA Compliance Officer needs to be responsible for holding everyone accountable.